 Tragically, her husband died of a heart attack just a short way into the walk and she chose to relocate herself to the area where he died, which is Blinman.

-There’s a lot to think about in this outback region, but focus shifts again as we travel to Brachina Gorge to learn about the geology of the area and keep our eyes peeled for more wildlife.
+There’s a lot to think about in this outback region of South Australia, but focus shifts again as we travel to Brachina Gorge to learn about the geology of the area and keep our eyes peeled for more wildlife.
 The fact that Peter, our guide, is beside himself when we spot not one but two yellow-footed rock wallabies on this sojourn indicates just how fortunate we are.

 The species came close to extinction due to ecological pressures, including climate change and invasive species impacting their habitat, but the Bounceback program has been gradually, and successfully, reintroducing them to the Flinders since the 1990s.

 Leaving Rawnsley Park Station we start our journey to iconic Prairie Hotel, Parachilna, renowned for its ‘feral platter’, which includes camel prosciutto and emu pâté – it’s beautifully presented and tastes amazing.
 The lodgings are quiet and comfortable with a good-quality gift shop packed with Australian handiworks, and the welcoming communal areas cry out to have you socialise with fellow travellers.